 1. How long should the trial separation last?

 The first and foremost step in your marriage separation checklist is arriving at a decision about how long this separation is going to last.
 Have an end date in mind, say three months or six months and make sure that both of you agree to it.
 The separation agreement depends on what your goals are: is it just to see how you feel when you live apart or is the final goal to give a shot at working through your differences?

 2. Discuss money, don’t hesitate

 Even if it is a trial separation in the same house, do talk about this with your partner.
 It is an important point to include in your trial separation checklist regardless of the period or location.
 Be it a trial separation checklist UK, US, Australia, or just about anywhere in the world, finance must be factored in.
 What do you plan to do regarding the joint accounts and credit cards?

 3. The point regarding marital home should be in your marriage separation checklist

 This is extremely essential – the question of, who moves from where?
 Will you continue to stay in the home you married into or will your partner?
 Try to make this decision based on practical aspects – for instance, if there are children involved, it makes sense for the more hands-on parent to continue staying in the same house, so as not to disrupt their lives – rather than sentimentality.
-At times, you can also opt for a trial separation in the same house especially if you are guaranteed personal space.
+At times, you can also opt for a trial separation in the same house, especially if you are guaranteed personal space.